20+ Ways to To Make Your House Smell Like Christmas

 Of course, one of the most wonderful scents of the season is that of fresh greenery – pine, cedar, fir.
 You can buy or make your own live wreaths, garlands, or even just place branches in tablescapes, centerpieces, or on chandeliers.

 There are the classics like those from Bath and Bodyworks.
-But you can also pick up some Christmas scented hand soap from the grocery store during the Holiday Season.
-Or you could make your own DIY Foaming Hand Soap with Essential Oils.
+But you can also pick up some Christmas scented hand soap from the grocery store or many of the big box stores during the Holiday Season.

-The same goes for home cleaning supplies during the Holidays – grab some from the store, or make your own.
+You can also swap out your normal home cleaning supplies for more festively fragranced versions during the Holidays – grab some from the store, or make your own.
+Mrs. Meyers brand tends to have seasonal variations that are lovely!

 Room sprays are another easy way to add a touch of fragrance to your spaces during the Holidays too.
 You can make your own, or pick some up wherever home scents are sold.